clustervision/trinityX/doc/compute_storage_schemes.rst

 	mkdir /sysroot/boot
 	mount /dev/sda1 /sysroot/boot

-Sometimes, it might be desired to format the compute disks using a different filesystem that is not included in initial ramdisk in which the partitioning script is called.
-In such cases it is required to update the ``dracut`` configuration in the osimage to include the desired filesystem support and utilities then pack it up.
+It may be necessary to format the compute disks using a different filesystem not included in the initial ramdisk called by the partitioning script.
+In such cases, update the ``dracut`` configuration in the osimage to include the desired filesystem support and utilities and then pack it up.

 LVM based scheme